The Mailchimp block allows visitors to join your Mailchimp list.

 Connecting to Mailchimp

-The first time you use the Mailchimp block, you will need to connect your Mailchimp account.
+The first you use the Mailchimp block, you will need to connect your Mailchimp account.
 Click Set up Mailchimp form to begin.

 Once you do that, you’ll see that Mailchimp was successfully connected, but that you need to designate a list that new subscribers should be added to: